NathanVoldman/Shitot/readme.md

 9. Remove banner on top (check how it looks) - Done
 10. Remove the guidance for pen and paper - Done
 11. "Filter words with letter" - Sagiv
-    - Delete 'this' maybe?
+    - Delete 'this' maybe? - N/A
-    - Think about maybe changing the letter in it instead
+    - Think about maybe changing the letter in it instead - Done
 12. Schedule a meeting with Dror after tuesdays class
 13. Add support for three profiles - Done
-14. Add multiple as test question (instead of "power") - Sagiv
+14. Add multiple as test question (instead of "power") - Done
-15. Draft a messeage to send with the questionnaire - Sagiv
+15. Draft a message to send with the questionnaire - Sagiv